Please note that our instructors have the right to refuse you entry to the Forest if you do not have the correct equipment or clothing for the season.

 · Try not to have lots of separate bags to carry.

-· If you have a knife, bring it along, but you can borrow one of ours.
+· If you have a knife, bring it along.
 No axes please.

 · Bring spare socks and a change of base-layer for the night.
 Nothing worse (or dangerous) than sleeping in wet or sweaty kit.